-The following Immigration guidance note Produced in partnership with Lesley Kemp provides comprehensive and up to date legal information covering:
+The following Immigration practice note Produced in partnership with Lesley Kemp of North Star Law provides comprehensive and up to date legal information covering:

 A Biometric Immigration Document (BID) is a ‘document’ that contains the holder’s biometric and biographical information, details of their right to reside, study or work in the UK and of their entitlement to public services or benefits.
 A BID functions as a secure and easily verified proof of the individual’s identity and UK immigration status.
 It replaces less secure evidence of leave and other entitlements, such as immigration status documents, stamps, stickers (vignettes) or other attachments in passports and travel documents.